cliosight/Docs/README.md

 For instance, a simple [contact us](https://app.cliosight.com/app/forms/62/show?noNavbar=true) form can be used instead of the usual landing page.
 A form is complete, except for the limitation that it can have only one submit button.

-A dashboard enables any number of forms, reports and charts to be grouped together.
+A dashboard enables any number of forms, reports and HTML code snippets to be grouped together.
 This is explained in the [Dashboard](#dashboard) section.
 A report may also contain any number of nested reports and forms for drilling-down, editing or adding records as explained in the section for [Report](#report) creation.

 The format of the URL is https://app.cliosight.com/app/forms/52/show?noNavbar=true